Empress (cracker)

 Empress (sometimes stylized EMPRESS) is a video game cracker who specializes in breaking anti-piracy software.
-She has also released cracked games under the moniker C000005.
+While the true identity of Empress is unknown, she refers to herself as a young Russian woman.
+Empress has also released cracked games under the moniker C000005.

-Empress is known as one of the few crackers who can bypass Denuvo.
+Empress is known as one of the few crackers who can crack Denuvo.
 Her motivation is to remove the software license aspect of digital games in an effort to preserve them after developers drop support.
-She also claims that removing digital rights management (DRM) decreases performance issues in a game.
+Empress also states that removing digital rights management (DRM) increases performance in-game.

 Career

 Empress became interested in the DRM-cracking scene in 2014.
-Her followers can select which game they want cracked by participating in the polls she posts.
-Her work is funded by crowdsourced donations.
-She uses the money to pay her living costs, upgrade hardware, and purchase games that she intends to crack.
-She acknowledges that accepting payment for piracy is against the etiquette of the warez scene.
+Her followers could participate in polls to select which game they want cracked next, and her work was funded through crowdsourced donations.
+Empress typically requests $500 for cracking a specific game.
+She uses the money to cover living costs, hardware upgrades, and purchase games that she intends to crack.

-Empress rose to prominence in 2019 after releasing a cracked version of Red Dead Redemption 2.
-She has cracked other high-profile games such as Mortal Kombat 11 and Anno 1800.
-In February 2021, Empress stated that she was arrested while working on the crack for Immortals Fenyx Rising.
-She blamed the repacker FitGirl, with whom she had a feud.
+Empress rose to prominence after releasing a cracked version of Red Dead Redemption 2.
+Other high-profile games cracked by Empress include Mortal Kombat 11 and Anno 1800.
+In February 2021, Empress stated that she would soon be arrested after being allegedly caught working on a crack for Immortals Fenyx Rising.
+Empress blamed FitGirl Repacks, with whom she had a feud.
 However, that March, Empress was available to publish a workaround for the online check-in system of Battle.net.
+Empress's arrest announcement was met with general skepticism by the cracking community.

-In 2023, Empress was banned from Reddit.
-She released a cracked version of Hogwarts Legacy that February.
+She released a cracked version of Hogwarts Legacy in February 2023, just 12 days after release.

+Controversies

+Empress is known around the P2P scene for her "extremely opinionated" notes she supplies in the NFOs of her releases.
+For example, the information file supplied with the cracked version of Hogwarts Legacy expressed dissatisfaction with what was described as the "woke system" of today, defending Harry Potter series creator J.K.
+Rowling's views on transgender people.